 It is notable that the 250D has a microphone port, which is missing on the T5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The 250D is a recent model that features in the current product line-up of Canon.
-In contrast, the T5 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T5 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T5 was succeeded by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 250D Manual (free pdf) or the online Canon T5 Manual.
+Further information on the features and operation of the 250D and T5 can be found, respectively, in the Canon 250D Manual (free pdf) or the online Canon T5 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 250D and the Canon T5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 17.9MP) with a 16% higher linear resolution.

 - Better jpgs: Has a more modern image processing engine (DIGIC 8 vs DIGIC 4).